WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 isPublished: false
 ---

-In the previous post, we learned the strengths that uniquely define Swift Macro.
+In the previous post, we learned the strengths an essense that uniquely define Swift Macro.
 In the meanwhile, the examples in it work "so far so good".
 However, can we be confident and bold, implementing any Swift macros we want now?

 No.